 “The show completely changed the view of musical theatre and what that can look like,” said Nice.
-“It feels more like a play with musical.
+“It feels more like a play with music.
 It’s a completely different style and a different story with music.
 There’s something about playing an instrument live with people on stage that requires a whole new level of trust and connection, which also changed the way I work with other actors as well.

 “I’ve done the show many times, and I’m still finding new stuff, which reinforces the belief that playing a character is endless.”

 WHAT TO KNOW IF YOU GO

 42nd Street Moon presents the regional premiere of “Once”

 Music and lyrics by Glen Hansard and Markéta Irglová

 Directed by Cindy Goldfield

 The Gateway Theatre

 Tickets range from $28 – $75